-The physical device is small and simple so as to not attract attention.
 The Fingerprint sensor and squeezable side accommodate discreet interactions that are intuitive and false-proof.
 It uses bluetooth to sync to a user's device and it's own GPS to track routes and store locations.

 Users are prompted to add some details to the locations they tagged.
 They receive a notification once their phone has detected that they have finished a route and arrived at a known location.